KaiserHMon/agriculture-handling-API/README.md

 ## Contact & Credits

-Developed by the Agriculture Handling team.
-For questions, suggestions, or collaboration, contact [your-email@domain.com].
+Developed by Juan Segundo Hardoy.
+For questions, suggestions, or collaboration, contact [secondhardoy@gmail.com].

 ---
-This project is open source and under active development.
-Contributions are welcome!
+This project is open source and under active development.Contributions and suggestions are welcome!

-Github Actions for CI/CD (even if only for test + lint).

-Optional: ELK/Grafana for observability practice.